(last text update: 2024.06.17)

 For solar cycle 24 the northern polar field changed polarity first in June 2012, then weakened and was near neutral in April 2014.
 The southern polar field reversed in July 2013.
 During the previous similar polarity reversal in 1989-1991 the northern polar field reversed 14 months prior to the southern polar field reversal.
 The northern polar field peaked in September 2019 while the southern polar field reached its peak in November 2015.

 The strength of the polar fields at their peak during cycle 24 indicated that solar cycle 25 could reach a magnitude somewhere between those of cycles 23 and 24.
-The northern polar field reversed polarity the first time in April 2023 while the southern polar field reversed in August 2023 and the total field in November 2023.
-The SC25 solar max may already be in the past as the 365-day smoothed solar flux peaked on June 27, 2023.
-Should solar activity in March and April 2024 be relatively high that peak could move to November 2023.
+The northern polar field reversed polarity the first time in April 2023 while the southern polar field and the total field reversed in August 2023.
+The SC25 solar max currently appears likely to have been in May 2024, however, that could change if there are further strong surges in solar activity.

 For a comparison of WSO and SDO/HMI data take a look at this presentation: http://www.leif.org/research/Comparing-HMI-WSO-Polar-Fields.pdf